Marvellous-Codeworks/Homepage/docs/TGD/faq.md

 ### Why does TGD need the `tabs` permission?

-TGD needs to read and manage your open tabs — this is the core permission that makes discarding and suspending possible.
+TGD needs to read and manage your open tabs, this is the core permission that makes discarding and suspending possible.

 ### Why does TGD need the `favicon` permission?